 No animal may have more than one passport.
 Passports are the property of the Passport Issuing Organisation (PIO) and the passport must be returned to the issuing PIO:

 - If the animal changes ownership (including dealers) (within 30 days)

 - If any alterations are required (for example: owner change of address, update of adult colour, castration)

 - If any other details have changed( for example: eligibility for slaughter for human consumption)

 - If the microchip code has changed.
 Reminder: Owners are required to ensure that all equines born before 1 July 2009 are microchipped by 1 October 2020

-- If a Vet has completed and signed Part II or Section II (within 14 days)
+- If a Vet has completed and signed Part II of Section II or Pre-2016 Section IX (within 14 days)

 - If extra pages are required for vaccination records, etc